Nenad Konstantinović: Early life and activism

 Konstantinović was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-Trained as a lawyer, he became a prominent opponent of Slobodan Milošević's administration as a student in the 1990s.
-He was vice-president of the Main Board of the Student Protest during the 1996–97 street protests in Serbia and was vice-president of Serbia's student parliament in 1997–98.
+Trained as a lawyer, he emerged as a prominent opponent of Slobodan Milošević's authoritarian rule as a student in the 1990s.
+He was vice-president of the main board of the student protest during the 1996–97 street protests in Serbia and vice-president of Serbia's student parliament in 1997–98.

 Konstantinović became a founding member of the opposition group Otpor!
 (Resistance!) in 1998.
 The following year, he issued the group's "Declaration for Serbia's future," which called for Milošević's resignation and for "free and democratic elections for a constitutive assembly, under the rules and complete control of the Organization for Security and Co-operation in Europe (OSCE)."
 He also called for an alliance of "all Serbian democratic forces" around the manifesto's goals.
-Konstantinović was an organizer of Otpor!'s daily protests against Milošević in May 2000; during this time, he said that the Milošević regime would need to fall as a precondition for democratic change.
+Konstantinović was later an organizer of Otpor!'s daily protests against Milošević in May 2000; during this time, he said that the Milošević regime would need to fall as a precondition for democratic change.

 Milošević and his allies fell from power in October 2000, and an alliance of opposition parties formed new administrations in both Serbia and the Federal Republic of Yugoslavia.
 In the aftermath of these changes, Konstantinović helped organize a volunteer group called the Service for Enforcement of Truth, which documented abuses of power by Milošević-era officials with the aim of initiating criminal prosecutions in Serbia.
 He urged Serbia's leaders to arrest Milošević, although he acknowledged the difficulties prosecutors would face in achieving a conviction.
 "We don't have any documents with a signature," he said. "[Milošević] used to give orders by telephone to his cronies so you can only arrest people like Rade Marković and (former customs chief) Mihalj Kertes and press them to talk."
 After the arrest of Milošević in June 2001, he urged the Serbian government to extradite him to the International Criminal Tribunal for the Former Yugoslavia (ICTY) in The Hague.